ChatGPT Account Switch Not Working: 5 Causes + Fixes

 accounts.google.com — only _OAUTH_* entries for OpenAI (do NOT remove SID/HSID or you'll log out of Gmail)

-Or run this in Console to nuke cookies for the current domain:
+Or run this in the Console to clear cookies for the current domain (run it once on each domain above):

 document.cookie.split(';').forEach(c => {